coolzhao/Geo-SAM/README.md

 You can use the `Undo` button to undo the last point or BBox prompt.

-You can use the `Clear` button to clear the added points and bboxs.
+You can use the `Clear` button to clear the added points and BBox.

 ### Enable/Disable the Tool